At just 18 years old, Bella Hanson '27 already has a deep passion for social justice, activism and mental health awareness.

 She was also nominated for a Nickelodeon Kids' Choice Award; received the Princess Diana Award, which honors young people who have made significant contributions to their communities; and was named one of Teen Vogue's 21 Under 21 in 2021.

 Hanson said one of the most poignant moments in her journey was her participation in a panel discussion at the African American Museum in Philadelphia, Pa.
 The event brought together advocates and activists from all walks of life to discuss Floyd and Taylor’s legacies and explore ways to address systemic racism.
 Hanson opened the event with a poem.
 “Poetry has always been a way for me to process pain and injustice.
-It was meaningful to open the event with a poem because it allowed me to share my heart and connect with everyone there.”
+It was meaningful to open the event with a poem because it allowed me to share my heart and connect with everyone there,” she said.

 Despite her busy schedule as a student at Cornell, Hanson continues to find ways to dedicate herself to the movement.
-“Being in such a fast-paced environment at Cornell has taught me the importance of time management,” she says.
+“Being in such a fast-paced environment at Cornell has taught me the importance of time management,” she said.
 "I have to make time for everything I care about, and ‘I Matter’ is one of those things.
 It's a priority."

 At Cornell, Hanson is also a Meinig Family Cornell National Scholar, a program for students who have demonstrated outstanding leadership.
 Students selected for the program are eligible for scholarships, funding for internship and leadership experiences, mentorship, community service opportunities and networking and connection events.